SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 #### First Time Visitor Goals

-* As a user, I want to know about the game from looking at it so that i can play the game being informed about the content.
+* As a user, I want to know about the game from looking at it so that i can play the game with being informed about the content.
 * As a user, I want to find out how to play game so that i can play the game efficiently.
-* As a user, I want see if my answer is correct so that my score increases.
+* As a user, I want see if my answer is correct so that my score increases and i perform well.
-* As a user, I want to see time limit i have left so that i dont run out of time when playing.
+* As a user, I want to see time i have left so that i dont run out of time when playing.
-* As a user, I want to see my score at the end so that i can evaaluate if i'm weel versed with Javascript or Python syntax.
+* As a user, I want to see my score at the end so that i can evaluate if i'm well versed with Javascript or Python syntax.

 #### Returning Visitor Goals